 Partners Lesley Draper and Jane Newton have been named to Barron’s 2019 Top 100 Women Financial Advisors.
 The ranking reflects assets under management, revenue the advisors generate for their firms, and quality of their practices.
 Investment performance isn’t an explicit criterion because clients pursue a range of goals.
 In many instances, asset preservation is the primary one.
 Advisors who wish to be ranked fill out a 102-question survey about their practice.
 Barron’s verifies that data with the advisors’ firms and with regulatory databases and then they apply their rankings formula to the data to generate a ranking.
 The formula features three major categories of calculations: (1) Assets (2) Revenue (3) Quality of practice.
 In each of those categories they do multiple subcalculations.
 Lesley ranked 32nd and Jane ranked 58th: 2019 Top 100 Women Advisors.

 *Important Disclosure Information: The 2019 Top Women Advisors ranking system is proprietary to Barron’s.
 Investment performance isn’t an explicit component because not all advisors have audited results and because performance figures often are influenced more by clients’ risk tolerance than by an advisor’s investment-picking abilities.
-The Barron’s ranking may not be representative of any of Lesley Draper’s or Jane Newton’s or RegentAtlantic’s clients’ experience with Lesley, Jane, or the firm or any future experience with Lesley, Jane, or the firm.
-The Barron’s ranking is not indicative of Lesley Draper’s, Jane Newton’s or RegentAtlantic’s future investment performance.
+The Barron’s ranking may not be representative or indicative of any of Lesley Draper’s or Jane Newton’s or RegentAtlantic’s clients’ past or future experience or future investment performance with Lesley, Jane, or the firm.
 Neither Lesley Draper nor Jane Newton paid a fee to participate in the Barron’s rankings; however, they completed a survey and provided the information needed to Barron’s to participate in the ranking.
 Barron’s did not disclose the number of advisors who submitted surveys.
 Note that the Total Asset ($mil) listed in the Barron’s ranking is the Total Assets ($mil) managed by RegentAtlantic as a firm and not by Lesley Draper or Jane Newton individually.